-Baltimore District will realign a portion of the federal navigation channel in Sheep Pen Gut through dredging; construct two jetties to prevent shoaling in the channel and to reduce the continual need for dredging of material; and create a stone sill along the shoreline to prevent further erosion and contain the dredged material from the project.
+Project components include realignment of a portion of the federal navigation channel in Sheep Pen Gut through dredging; construction of two jetties to prevent shoaling in the channel and to reduce the continual need for dredging of material; and creation of a stone sill along the shoreline to prevent further erosion and contain the dredged material from the project.

 This project increases navigational clearance, so boaters don’t run aground due to the shoaling in the area, and it provides boaters from the Smith Island towns of Rhodes Point and Tylerton with more direct access to the Chesapeake Bay.
 The navigation improvements are anticipated to have long-term beneficial impacts to the local economy, navigation, recreational boaters and safety.